YuDongPan/TEGAN/README.md

 # Introduction
 This repository provides source code for replication of TEGAN [1].
 As illusted in the following figure, TEGAN consists of a generator and a discriminator.
-The generator takes short - length SSVEP signals as input and tries to output long-length artificial SSVEP signals.
+The generator takes short-length SSVEP signals as input and tries to output long-length artificial SSVEP signals.
 The discriminator is used to distinguish between real long-length SSVEP signals and generated ones.
 During training, they compete in a zero-sum game.
 Also, a two-stage training strategy and the LeCam-divergence regularization term are introduced to regulate the training process.
 TEGAN can improve the performance of traditional frequency recognition methods and deep- learning-based methods under limited calibration data.
 It shortens the calibration time and reduces the performance gap among various frequency recognition methods, which is beneficial for the development of high-performance BCI systems.
+4-class publicly dataset [2] and 12-class publicly dataset [3] were used to evaluate the performance of TEGAN.

 ![image](TEGAN_Flowchart.png)

 # File Description
-- `data/Dial`: A 12-class public SSVEP dataset [2].
+- `data/`: 4-class and 12-class public SSVEP dataset [2]-[3].
-- `Model/SSVEPNet.py`: Implementation of CNN-LSTM mixed network with pytorch.
-- `Result/DatasetA`: Recorded classification results.
+- `Model/`: Traditional methods and deep learning models.
-- `Train/Classifier_Trainer.py`: Training code for any DL-based classifier model.
+- `Train/`: Training code for any DL-based classifier model.
-- `Test/SSVEPNet_Test.py`: Evaluating the performance for SSVEPNet.
+- `Test/`: Test demos for validating some fuctions.
-- `Utils/EEGDataset.py`: Providing the data for intra- and inter- subject experiments.
+- `Utils/`: Providing the tools for loading/ preprocessing/ analysis the eeg data.
-- `Utils/Constraint.py`: Implementation of spectral normalization and spatial convolution kernel constraint.
-- `Utils/LossFunction.py`: Implementation of visual attention based label smooth techniques.
+- `Experiment/`: Three classification scenerios to evaluate the performance of TEGAN.
-- `Utils/Ploter`: Plotting histogram to visualize the classification results.
+- `Result/`: Recorded classification results.
+- `etc/`: Configuration file to customize experimental conditions.

 ```
 pip install -r Resource/requirements.txt